gurbaflurb/spongebobText/README.md

 # spongebobText
+Written in c++ takes in text, fucks it up and outputs the result

+V1 60% of the time, it works everytime, was a top kek meme and doesn't work to gud

-Written in c++ and 60% of the time it works everytime
+V1.1 Fixed not working 60% of the time and not it should technically work everytime.